After early-COVID layoffs, Hipcamp is buying competition, hiring – TechCrunch

 Hipcamp declined to disclose the financials of the deal at this time.

 Youcamp, founded by James Woodford, was born in New South Wales in 2013.
 Similar to Hipcamp, Youcamp worked to draw urban-based adults to the great outdoors.
-For its 7 years as an independent company, Youcamp racked up listings by working directly with private landowners.
+For its seven years as an independent company, Youcamp racked up listings by working directly with private landowners.

 Ravasio says she made her first big international bet in Australia partly because of revenue predictability.

 “Expanding to the Southern Hemisphere also helps us account for natural seasonality with outdoor recreation.
-Between the US and Australia, it’s an endless summer,” the founder said.
+Between the U.S. and Australia, it’s an endless summer,” the founder said.

-Along with the acquisition announcement, Hipcamp shared that it is officially launching in Canada .
+Along with the acquisition announcement, Hipcamp shared that it is officially launching in Canada.
 The startup already had a number of Canadian hosts, but it will now increase the total by partnering directly with private landowners.

-The company declined to share profitability or growth statistics, but instead pointing to aggregate usage numbers as some sort of cumulative revenue parallel.
-To date, Hipcamp has helped people spend 2.5 million nights outside across 6,000 hosts in the United States.
-Australia, and Canada.
+The company declined to share profitability or growth statistics, instead pointing to aggregate usage numbers as some sort of cumulative revenue parallel.
+To date, Hipcamp has helped people spend 2.5 million nights outside across 6,000 hosts in the United States, Australia and Canada.

 In July 2019, Hipcamp got a tranche of new capital from investors, including but not limited to Andreessen Horowitz, Benchmark, Slow Ventures, Marcy Ventures (co-founded by Shawn Carter, or Jay-Z) and Dreamers Fund (co-founded by Will Smith).
 The round valued the startup at $127 million.

-Hipcamp, which has been dubbed by the New Yorker the ‘Airbnb of the outdoors’, is more optimistic than it was in March, as shown by this appetite for acquisition.
+Hipcamp, which has been dubbed by The New Yorker the “Airbnb of the outdoors,” is more optimistic than it was in March, as shown by this appetite for acquisition.
 The progress mirrors what we’re seeing out of the actual Airbnb, which has found bookings increasing year over year as people look to stay at properties for local holidays.